 I decided to write and tell you what it meant for me to grow up with you as my father.
 The highlights of my childhood were all those times that you carved out of your busy schedule just to be with us.

 I remember sitting close to you on the sofa every Sunday afternoon, listening to “The Shadow” and “The Green Hornet” on the radio.
-And when the shows were done, we’d roll around on the floor or pretend sword fight with the cardboard centers out of coat hangers.
+And when the shows were done, we’d roll around on the floor or pretend to sword fight with the cardboard centers out of coat hangers.
 One Sunday afternoon you must have made a hundred airplanes of every conceivable design.
 Then we colored them together and flew them all around the house for hours.

 Terry and I knew you enjoyed those times as much as we did, and because of that I’ll never forget it.
 I want to be with my kids in the same fun way.

 Then there were the things you would make and do for us.
-You built a swing set out back on 27th Street.
+You built a swing set out back.
 Nobody we knew had swings like that — steel pipe welded together and cemented in the ground.
 I still remember going with you to Max’s junkyard to get the pipe; the smells in the shed of oil and rust, the thick dust on everything.
 The swing set is still there behind the house, 30 years later.
 We drove by it on vacation and showed our kids what Grandpa had made for us.